About the Commissioner

 - Obtained insurance company investments in low and moderate income communities;

-- Won a major anti-fraud lawsuit combatting healthcare provider fraud, which costs consumers hundreds of millions of dollars; and
+- Won major anti-fraud lawsuits combating healthcare provider fraud, which costs consumers hundreds of millions of dollars;

-- Established first in the nation insurance diversity initiative.
+- Established first in the nation climate risk financial disclosures for insurers.

 - Reforming California's conservatorship laws, enacting sweeping protections for seniors and dependent adults facing abuse (Assembly Bill 1363 of 2006);